kghose/kghose.github.io/diy/2025-frost-free/README.md

 ---
+title: Upgrading to frost free sillcocks
 permalink: /diy/2025-frost-free
 last_modified_at: 2025-09-08
 ---

-# Upgrading to frost free sillcocks

 Both front and rear hosebibs are leaking from the valve stem.
 Let's take this opportunity to upgrade to frost free sillcocks.